thompson-ad/thompson-ad/README.md

 I'm a frontend engineer who is passionate about building software that enables people to realise their visions.

-I'm currently working for CoachHub where I am building in React Native.
+I'm currently working for Zilch where I am building in React Native.

 ## Find me online 🌎: